Buddhists Don't Even Believe in Marriage

 For Buddhists, everything and everyone is sacred already.
 Including gay people and their love.
 And a commitment to love and fidelity between two people is just a civil union, but that's plenty.

-We're not going to see gay marriage in Thailand or Tibet any time soon.
-Most Buddhists live in countries that are very conservative socially, and social norms are always stronger than religion.
+We're not going to see same sex marriage in Tibet any time soon.
+Most Buddhists live in countries that are conservative socially, and social norms are always stronger than religion.
 But no matter, they don't have sacramental marriage for straight people either.